Cpl. John Patrick Cahill

 John's tank was repeatedly hit by fire and left the road to maneuver out of the trap.
 It was during this maneuver that the tank took a disabling hit.
 The remaining four tanks attempted to come to the aid of the tank but had to give up due to heavy anti-tank fire.

-In July of 1942, after Bataan had been surrendered, John learned from other members of Company B that his brother, Jim, had died during a Japanese bombing.
+After Bataan had been surrendered, John learned from other members of Company B that his brother, Jim, had died during a Japanese bombing.
 As a result of this, John refused to salute the Japanese and their flag.
-He was repeatedly beaten for his disobedience but he never did salute their flag.
+He was repeatedly beaten for his disobedience, but he never did salute their flag.

 After Cabanatuan, John was sent to Agoo and finally Japan.
 The ship he left Manila on the Coral Maru the ship was also known as the Taga Maru.
 The trip lasted from September 20, 1943, to October 5, 1943.
 During the trip the ship stopped at Takao, Formosa before arriving in Japan.